rajewsky-lab/openst/docs/faq.md

 [__How many sections (conditions/sample types) can be processed at once?__](#samples-process-at-once){ #samples-process-at-once }

-Multiple samples can be processed at once with the use of a multiwell chamber hybridization cassette (such as this one by [ArrayJet](https://arrayjet.com/consumables/gel-company-arrayslide-16-hybridization-chamber-cassette)).
+Multiple samples can be processed at once with the use of a multiwell chamber hybridization cassette (such as this one by [ArrayJet](https://arrayjet.com/consumables/proplate-multi-well-chambers-16-well-slide-module) (product code: 206862)) (ArrayJet, accessed 13.11.2023).

 This cassette has sixteen 7 x 7 mm wells, each fitting one capture area; thus, allowing 16 samples or conditions to be processed simultaneously.
-We recommend handling a maximum of 15 capture areas per person for protocol steps 3.1 to 3.5 (until reverse transcription overnight incubation).
+We recommend handling a maximum of 15 capture areas per person for protocol steps 3.1 to 3.5 (until overnight incubation for reverse transcription).

 Moreover, open-ST libraries are indexed on the p7-adapter side, allowing multiplexing of samples within one NGS run.

 [__What are the best practices to avoid cross-contamination?__](#best-practices-x-contamination){ #best-practices-x-contamination }

-In order to avoid any RNA contamination is important to wipe down the cryostat and any tools used (brushes, tweezers) before sectioning with 80%-100% ethanol.
+In order to avoid any RNA contamination is important to wipe down the cryostat and any tools used (brushes, tweezers) with 80%-100% ethanol before sectioning.
 Additionaly, change the blade and wipe down the cryostat and tools in between sectioning different samples.

 [__What pepsin incubation times should I test?__](#pepsin-incubation){ #pepsin-incubation }

 It is important to set the permeabilization condition for each tissue type.
-We recommend to test at least a minimum range including 15 min, 30 min, and 60 min with two different concentration (0.7 and 1.4 U/uL).
+We recommend to test at least a range including 15 min, 30 min, and 60 min with two different concentration (0.7 and 1.4 U/uL).

 It is preferable to chose the minimum incubation time/ enzyme concentration that gives the maximum RNA capture (see [Permeabilization](experimental/library_preparation.md#permeabilization)).